Kushalkhemka/fashion-vton/website/VTON_Hybrid_Implementation_Plan.md

   - Output images are saved to a results directory, which can be monitored.

 ### 3. Output Handling
-- **Goal:** Once the output image is generated, move/copy it to `/Volumes/Seagate/scw-vton/style-flow-motion/public/output` and render it in the frontend.
+- **Goal:** Once the output image is generated, move/copy it to the configured output directory and render it in the frontend.
 - **Feasibility:** Simple file operation.

 ### 4. Fallback to Segmind API